Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/index.md

 data between languages, since most languages are likely to implment the corresponding concepts in the language in terms of the Storm standard library.

+Most of these types are likely visible by default in languages in Storm.
+For example, both [Basic Storm](md:/Language_Reference/Basic_Storm) and [the Syntax Language](md:/Language_Reference/The_Syntax_Language) searches the `core` package by default.